huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 DoQ connections are established as described in the QUIC transport specification {{!RFC9000}}.
-During connection establishment, DoQ support is indicated by selecting the ALPN (Application-Layer Protocol Negotiation) token "doq" in the crypto handshake.
+During connection establishment, DoQ support is indicated by selecting the Application-Layer Protocol Negotiation (ALPN) token "doq" in the crypto handshake.

 ### Draft Version Identification